lirc572/NECPU/README.md

 ## Description

 The NECPU is a 32-bit CPU.
 Each instruction takes 32 bits.
 Some instructions are derived from MIPS32.
 It has 32 general purpose registers.
+It is word addressable (not byte addressable).